Starfleet: Starfleet Judge Advocate General

 Dialog in "Court Martial" reveals that a court-martial may be convened in the absence of any JAG officers by three presiding command-level officers.
-Additionally, dialog in "The Measure of a Man" indicates that the loss of a starship automatically leads to a JAG court-martial.
+Additionally, dialog in "The Measure of a Man" indicates that the loss of a starship automatically leads to a JAG court-martial (this is similar to real-world military procedures, in which a court-martial is convened to enter the loss of the ship into the official record).
 Courts-martial were held following the loss of the USS Pegasus and USS Stargazer.
 In the Voyager episode "Parallax", Tuvok states that the Captain has the authority to conduct a court-martial on the ship, given the circumstance of the ship being isolated from the Federation.

 Starfleet Medical

 Starfleet Medical is the medical branch of Starfleet.

 Gates McFadden, who played Dr. Beverly Crusher, left Star Trek: The Next Generation during its second season.
 The character is described during this season, and after her return, as having been assigned to Starfleet Medical.

 Starfleet Operations

 Numerous star ship dedication plaques identify other personnel associated with Starfleet Operations.
 Rear Admiral James T. Kirk served 18 months as Starfleet's Chief of Operations.